-Addison Johnson begins his third year with the East Carolina track and field program coaching the pole vault for the Pirates.
+Addison Johnson begins his fourth year with the East Carolina track and field program coaching the pole vault for the Pirates.

-During his first season with the Pirates, Johnson guided Aaron Zakula to a personal-best mark of 4.88m which also set a new school record in the vault.
+During his first season with the Pirates, Johnson guided Aaron Zakula to a personal-best mark of 4.88m which also set a new school-record in the vault.
 The following year, Zakula and Stephen Hodapp surpassed that mark jumping 5.02m and 5.12m, respectively, to conclude the season.
-Hodapp's mark qualified him for the NCAA East Preliminary Round and he finished the year as an Academic All-American.
+Hodapp's mark qualified him for the NCAA East Preliminary Round and he finished the year as an Academic All-America selection.
 Under Johnson's tutelage, Hodapp, Zakula, and Henry Johnson own the top three spots on the East Carolina all-time list.

 A Sanford, N.C., native, Johnson is a graduate of Southern Lee High School where he ran cross country, was a member of the swim team and was a pole vaulter on both the indoor and outdoor track squads.
-Johnson went on to pole vault for East Carolina University and will graduate from ECU with a degree in exercise physiology.
+Johnson went on to pole vault for East Carolina University and graduated from ECU with a degree in exercise physiology in 2013.